Sign up to our newsletter.

 “We’ve had tears from one person who was just delighted to be back in the office.
 People are genuinely happy about the amount of space there is, the way the space has been designed and the way we’ve created specific areas that you can work from in a silent way or as a team.
 You can sit on your own or you can get 80 people together.
 There really is something for every different way people want to work.
 Truly hybrid.”

-· Michael Afflick – Head of Sponsorship, Brand and Creative
+Michael Afflick, Head of Sponsorship, Brand and Creative at Flutter Entertainment

 When organisations truly support hybrid working, employees can connect to anyone, anywhere.
-Utilising technology empowers people to be more efficient and ready for change, improving productivity, collaboration, and ultimately development for future success.
+Technology empowers people to be more efficient and ready for change, and improves productivity, collaboration and, ultimately, development for future success.

 Flutter’s new office space cements their position in the heart of Leeds.
 In an ever-changing work environment, the building allows them to operate with greater adaptability and flexibility for their workforce.
 The contemporary and people-focused environment makes Flutter a highly attractive place to be.